OpenGATE/Gate/docs/source_and_particle_management.rst

 PositroniumSource
 -----------------

+The full theoretical description of the model, together with implementation details and tests, is available in `A Monte Carlo positronium decay source model with multiple annihilation channels in GATE <https://arxiv.org/abs/2605.14987>`_.

 ``PositroniumSource`` is a dedicated source model for positronium decays.
 It combines the standard source activity, time and position handling from ``GateVSource`` with an internal decay model that generates:

 * a delayed 2-gamma or 3-gamma annihilation vertex,